levon003/levon003.github.io/_posts/2024-09-30-two-cultures.md

 I associate data modeling culture with an interest in [interpretable machine learning]({% post_url 2024-05-18-interpretable-ml %}).

- ### Interpretability
+#### Interpretability

 >Unfortunately, in prediction, accuracy and simplicity (interpretability) are in conflict.
 For instance, linear regression gives a fairly interpretable picture of the y, X relation.
-But its accurac is usually less than that of the less interpretable neural nets.
+But its accuracy is usually less than that of the less interpretable neural nets.

 Breiman calls this the _Occam dilemma_: "Accuracy generally requires more complex prediction methods.
 Simple and interpretable functions do not make the most accurate predictors."

-"the models that best emulate nature in terms of predictive accuracy are also the most complex and inscrutable"
+He claims that "the models that best emulate nature in terms of predictive accuracy are also the most complex and inscrutable."

->The point of a model is to get useful information about the relation between the response and pre dictor variables.
-Interpretabilityis a way of getting information.
+>The point of a model is to get useful information about the relation between the response and predictor variables.
+Interpretability is a way of getting information.

+I like this re-framing of interpretability as a process for getting information about the variables.
+It's interesting that in the 20 years since this was published a whole field (mechanistic interpretability) arose using interpretability methods to understand the functioning of the _model_, which demonstrates how complex the models have gotten!

+#### Responses

 In 2021, the journal _Observational Studies_ published a [special issue with 28 commentaries](https://muse.jhu.edu/pub/56/issue/45147) on Breiman's essay.
 [Nandita Mitra](https://www.mitrastatslab.com/team) [summarizes the repsonses](https://muse.jhu.edu/pub/56/article/799740) as covering: